Michael Repplinger, MD, PhD

 Using Team Science and Dissemination/Implementation Research skills learned from his emergency radiology core research program, Dr. Repplinger has more recently joined other research groups at UW Health to improve the care of patients with opioid use disorder in the Madison area.
 Current projects aim to increase co-prescribing of naloxone with opioids from the emergency department as well as increasing the use of buprenorphine for opioid withdrawal symptoms and long-term addiction treatment.
 In addition to his board certification in Emergency Medicine, Dr. Repplinger is also board-certified in Addiction Medicine.

 Regional Leadership Positions

-+ The Blue Ridge Institute for Medical Research reported in 2019 that Michael Repplinger, MD PhD was ranked 79th in the 2018 NIH ranking of individual Emergency Medicine researchers.
-Of note, Dr. Repplinger is a byproduct of the Department of Emergency Medicine Residency Program and the ICTR PhD Program.
+- The Blue Ridge Institute for Medical Research reported in 2019 that Michael Repplinger, MD PhD was ranked 79th in the 2018 NIH ranking of individual Emergency Medicine researchers.
+Dr. Repplinger is a graduate of the UW Department of Emergency Medicine Residency Program and the ICTR PhD Program.

 - Best Paper Summa Cum Laude Award from the American Society of Emergency Radiology (Sept 2018): Diagnostic Accuracy of MR for the Evaluation of Acute Female Pelvic Pathology

 - Faculty Award for Excellence in Scholarship, BerbeeWalsh Department of Emergency Medicine (2011, 2012, 2014, 2018)